rudynavarro3/airflowAIML/README.md

 ## 📄 License

-This project is licensed under the Apache-2.0 license - see LICENSE file for details.
+This project is licensed under the MIT License - see LICENSE file for details.

+---

+**Happy ML Engineering! 🚀**